Reedley College: History

-Reedley College was founded in May 1926, as Reedley Junior College on the campus of Reedley High School.
+Reedley College was founded in May 1926, as Reedley Junior College, on the campus of Reedley High School.
 It became a full community college on July 1, 1946.
-In 1954, the school district voted to move Reedley College to its own campus and in 1956 it moved to its present location on 420 acre of what was once a part of the historic Thomas Law Reed Ranch, 300 acre of which remain in use as farmland.
-In 1963 the college joined the SCCCD and was renamed Kings River Community College in 1980.
+In 1954, the school district voted to move Reedley College to its own campus.
+In 1956, it moved to its present location on 420 acre of what was once a part of the historic Thomas Law Reed Ranch, 300 acre of which remain in use as farmland.
+In 1963, the college joined the SCCCD.
+The school was renamed Kings River Community College in 1980.
 However, by popular demand, the name Reedley College was restored in July 1998.

+Reedley's aviation program added five Skyleader 600 light-sport aircraft in 2023.

-College Centers
+College centers

 Reedley College has two college centers, Madera Community College Center and Oakhurst Community College Center.

 The Madera Community College Center is located in Madera, California on 114 acre of donated land.
 It was originally opened at its current site in 1996 and has slowly continued to expand since.
 The newest addition to the campus was the construction of the 50000 sqft. academic village which houses state of the art computer and science labs as well as additional classroom and office space.
 Future expansion projects are being planned.
 The campus currently offers some associate degree majors as well as general education courses transferable to four-year universities.
 In 2020 the Madera Community College center became a stand alone community college.

 The Oakhurst Community College Center is located in Oakhurst, California and opened at its current location in 1996 on 2.6 acre of land.
 The center is housed in four buildings adjacent to the town's library.

 Clovis Community College, formerly known as the Willow International Center, was a Reedley College Center until July 1, 2015, when it became a separate campus of the State Center Community College District.